vp2437/mcp-prototypes/README.md

 This project investigates the Model Context Protocol (MCP) and demonstrates how AI assistants can interact with external data sources through MCP servers.

-Three MCP server prototypes were developed:
+Four MCP server prototypes were developed:

 - Excel MCP Server
 - PDF MCP Server
 - SQL MCP Server
+- DXF MCP Server

 These servers expose tools that allow AI assistants such as Claude Desktop to read, create, update, and analyze local resources through a standardized protocol.